Dolly Parton Is Worth Millions Thanks To Decades Of Fighting For Her Value

 With an electric sense of style and a signature hairdo, Parton’s other ventures include books, a clothing line, and her Dollywood theme park.
 Also, a celebrated actress and producer, Parton joined forces with Netflix to create a series of television films based on her songs titled Dolly Parton's Heartstrings.

-In other words, she’s got multiple people writing her checks.
+In other words, she’s got multiple people writing her cheques.
 Regardless of her net worth though, Parton doesn’t define being rich or poor by the number listed in one’s bank account.

 “That’s a philosophy that my mother instilled in us,” Parton said in an interview with Vogue. “[Growing up] we were poor, but she’d say, ‘I don’t want to hear that.
 We are not poor, just because we don’t have money.
 We’re rich in attitude, we’re rich in spirit, we’re rich in love.’”